jaredkosanovic/no-headwind/content/post/bike-non-stop-2021/introduction.md

 +++
 author = "Jared Kosanovic"
-title = "Racing Across the US to Help End Polio" date = "2021-05-20" draft = true description = "I'm planning on a big ride this summer, racing my bicycle from Portland, Oregon to Washington D.C.
+title = "Racing Across the USA to Help End Polio" date = "2021-05-26" description = "I'm planning on a big ride this summer, racing my bicycle from Portland, Oregon to Washington D.C.
 I'm fundraising to help end polio." tags = [
     "bikes",